 The process involves saturating iodide compounds with collodion, producing a silver nitrate emulsion.
 The emulsion is poured onto the surface of the plate, which is then ready to be used to make an exposure.
 Unlike modern panchromatic negative films, the wet collodion process is sensitive only to light in the blue/indigo/violet part of spectrum; the photographer can use this limitation to make surprising images.

 There is no way to pre-prepare a collodion wet plate; nor any way to store it in between exposure and processing.
 This means that the plate must be prepared, exposed and processed in about a ten-minute time frame.
 The image is developed with iron-1 sulfate, and finalized with sodium thiosulfate to make a negative.
 This means that many positive prints can be made in a variety of ways: using modern polyester paper or, as we do here, onto hand-made fiber paper.

 This process was used to make the very famous prints of Ryoma Sakamoto leaning on a table, and Theodore Roosevelt.

-I have mounted many exhibitions, attended workshops and answered invitations to exhibit my work (For details, please go to News/Event.).
-And I currently managed a rental space and gallery called Park-front Space Iroha in Osaka, Japan
+I have mounted many exhibitions, attended workshops and answered invitations to exhibit my work in Seoul, Paris and Yekaterinburg (For details, please go to News/Event.).
+And I currently manage a rental space and gallery called Park-front Space Iroha in Osaka, Japan

 - Won Graduation Production Award, Photography Department, Osaka University of Arts